AMVijay/amvijay.com/blogs/hadoop/flume-architecture-setup.md

-# Apache Flume Architecture and Setup Guide
-* Last Modified on 2020-04-07

 ## What is Apache Flume
 Apache Flume is a service framework to collect data from source (could be log files, twitter api, kafka, unix command), and store it in log files or HDFS.